c-voulgaris/gsd-ses5394-team1/README.md

 # GSD SES5394 Team 1
-This is a repository that contains team assignments for the GSD SES 5394 Travel Behavior & Forecasting @ Harvard.
+This is a repository that contains team assignments for the GSD SES 5394 Travel Behavior & Forecasting course @ Harvard.

 ## Requirements
 - **R (version 4.x or higher)**